When Large Language Models are Reliable for Judging Empathic Communication

 Second, we included three-shot examples with expert provided scores specific to each dataset to illustrate the evaluation criteria and expected output format.
 This second criteria follows the HELM methodology for including in-context examples that increases the likelihood that LLMs generate a response that fits within evaluation scale~\cite{liang2022holistic}.
 Third, we input the conversation to be assessed and instructed the LLM to assign scores using the Likert scale specific to each task.

 The results presented in this paper are based on annotations generated by Gemini (gemini-2.5-pro-preview-03-25).
-Supplemental Information Table \ref{Supplemental Information:llms-kappa-median} shows reliability of annotations generated by GPT-4 (gpt-4o-2024-08-06) and Claude (claude-3-7-sonnet-20250219).
+Appendix Table \ref{ED:llms-kappa-median} shows reliability of annotations generated by GPT-4 (gpt-4o-2024-08-06) and Claude (claude-3-7-sonnet-20250219).
 All LLM API calls were made with a temperature setting of zero to ensure consistent outputs.